insight-platform/Replay/README.md

 **Offline mode**: when the user needs particular video to be processed one more time, it can request it from Replay based on Metadata information stored in a 3rd-party storage;

+## Documentation

+The documentation is available at [GitHub Pages](https://insight-platform.github.io/Replay/) directory.

 ## LICENSE

 Replay is licensed under the BSL-1.1 license.
 See [LICENSE](LICENSE) for more information.